zsfeiner/zsfeiner.github.io/content/authors/admin/_index.md

     url: 'https://limnology.wisc.edu/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am broadly interested in the ecology and management of freshwater ecosystems, including the social-ecological dynamics of fisheries, human and fish responses to climate change, and how eco-evolutionary processes drive reslience to anthropogenic stressors.
+bio: I am broadly interested in the ecology and management of freshwater ecosystems, including the social-ecological dynamics of fisheries, human and fish responses to climate change, and how eco-evolutionary processes drive resilience to anthropogenic stressors.

 interests:
   - Recreational fisheries management